by W. Cranshaw* (3/18)

-For close to a century, the Japanese beetle (Popillia japonica) has been one of the most seriously damaging insect pests of both turfgrass and landscape plants over a broad area of the eastern U.S. Recently, there have become a few permanent, reproducing populations of this insect in some communities along the Front Range of Colorado.
-At some of these sites high numbers of Japanese beetles regularly occur and adult beetles are causing significant damage to leaves and flowers of many susceptible landscape plants (Figure 1).
+For close to a century, the Japanese beetle (Popillia japonica) has been one of the most seriously damaging insect pests of both turfgrass and landscape plants over a broad area of the eastern US.
+Recently, there have become a few permanent, reproducing populations of this insect in some communities along the Front Range of Colorado.
+At some of these sites high numbers of Japanese beetles now regularly occur and adult beetles are causing significant damage to leaves and flowers of many susceptible landscape plants.

 Description of the Japanese Beetle

 The adult Japanese beetle has an oval form is about 7/16-inch in length.
-It is generally metallic green with coppery-brown wing covers, which do not quite cover the tip of the abdomen.
+It is generally metallic green with copperybrown wing covers, which do not quite cover the tip of the abdomen.
 Along the sides are five patches of whitish hairs.
-The antennae are clubbed at the end and may spread to a fan-like form (Figure 2).
+The antennae are clubbed at the end and may spread to a fan-like form.

-Japanese beetle larvae are a type of white grub that feed on the roots of grasses.
+Japanese beetle larvae are a type of white grub that feeds on the roots of grasses.
 They have a creamy white body with a dark head and the legs on the thorax are well developed.
-Normally the body curves into a ‘C-shape.’
-These features are also typical of other white grubs found in association with turfgrass in Colorado, such as masked chafers and May/ June beetles.
+Normally the body curves into a “C-shape”.
+These features are also typical of other white grubs found in association with turfgrass in Colorado, such as masked chafers and May/June beetles.
 (Extension fact sheet 5.516, Billbugs and White Grubs discusses white grubs of turfgrass in more detail.)
-Japanese beetle larvae are slightly smaller than these other species (Figure 3) when full grown but they are best distinguished by closely examining the pattern of hairs on the hind end of the abdomen (‘rastral pattern’), which forms a distinctive V-shape (Figure 4).
+Japanese beetle larvae are slightly smaller than these other species when full grown but they are best distinguished by closely examining the pattern of hairs on the hind end of the abdomen (‘rastral pattern’), which forms a distinctive V-shape.